-Table 1.1.1 Recruitment Area Proposed Facility Locations (Include the Chicago Community Area) Proposed Student Recruitment Area List of Targeted Communit(ies) within Recruitment Area
+Proposed Student Recruitment Area List of Targeted Communit(ies) within Recruitment Area

-1.1.2: Community Characteristics
+1.1.2 : Community Characteristics

-Provide a detailed summary containing information critical to understanding the community or communities in the target recruitment area (e.g., the major political, historic, economic, educational, demographic, and community-specific trends).
+Provide a detailed summary containing information critical to understanding the community or communities in the target recruitment area (e.g., the major political, historical, economic, educational, demographic, and community-specific trends).

-In the response, provide an overview of community assets and key social, economic, housing and demographic data for the communit(ies) the proposed school seeks to serve.
-Community data and assets may be best shared as a table within the narrative; please refer to the RFP Resource Guide Section 1.1.2 for examples.
+In the response, provide an overview of community assets and key social, economic, housing, and demographic data for the communit(ies) the proposed school seeks to serve.
+Community data assets may be best shared as a table within the narrative; please refer to the RFP Resource Guide Section 1.1.2 for examples.